-Think about the men in your life; a father, brother, grandfather, friend, husband, partner, uncle.
-Think about the last time any of them said, without deflecting or following it up with a joke: “I am not okay” or “I need help.”
+Think about the men in your life; a father, brother, grandfather, friend, husband, partner, or uncle.
+And if you identify as a man, think about yourself and the last time you said without deflecting or following it up with a joke: “I am not okay” or “I need help.”

 Chances are, you’re drawing a blank.